mehranredrose/Spread-Cards/README.md

 # Spread-Cards
-It's my Second Final Project of Algorythm Design Course.
+It's my Second Final Project of Algorithm Design Course.

 Explaning Project :
 Spread the cards with different values between two people so that the least difference in value between their cards.